 Check your licence, exemption and inspection expiry dates online

-Your vehicle must have a current warrant of fitness (WoF) or certificate of fitness (CoF) before you can get a licence or use the vehicle on the road, unless your vehicle is exempt from continuous vehicle licensing or does not require a WoF or CoF for road use (mopeds etc.).
+Your vehicle must have a current warrant of fitness (WoF) or certificate of fitness (CoF) before you can get a licence or use the vehicle on the road, unless your vehicle is exempt from continuous vehicle licensing or doesn't require a WoF or CoF for road use (mopeds etc).

-Download Factsheet 27 – Vehicles exempt from registration and licensing [PDF, 58 KB]
+Vehicles exempt from registration and licensing (Factsheet 27) [PDF, 58 KB]

-You’ll receive a reminder in the post or by email two to four weeks before your vehicle licence is due to expire.
+We'll send you a reminder in the post or by email 6 weeks before your vehicle licence is due to expire.
 It lets you know the licensing fees and your options.

-Give us your email address and we'll send your next reminder by email instead of post.
-Over time, we'll be adding more vehicle-related notifications and communications that we'll send by email too.
+Add your email address and we'll send your next reminder by email instead of post.
+You may also receive some of our other reminders by email.

 You'll need: